 In Switzerland, anti-money laundering regulation is regulated exclusively at state (federal) level.
 However, offences of anti-money laundering regulation are, as a rule, prosecuted by the cantonal state prosecution authorities (article 29, AMLA).
-Under article 24 of the Federal Criminal Procedure Act (http://www.admin.ch/ch/e/rs/3/ 312.0.en.pdf), the Federal Prosecutor's Office may be competent if money laundering is done abroad or if it is done in several cantons and there is no clear focus on one canton.
+Under article 24 of the Federal Criminal Procedure Act, the Federal Prosecutor's Office may be competent if money laundering is done abroad or if it is committed in several cantons and there is no clear focus on one canton.
 The federal prosecutor may again delegate the investigation to the cantonal state prosecutors (article 25, paragraph 2, Federal Criminal Procedure Act).
 The Federal Criminal Police and the Federal Prosecutor's Office therefore usually prosecute cases that have an international dimension, involve several cantons, or which deal with money laundering and terrorist financing, organised crime, bribery and white-collar crime.
-Switzerland has a specialised Federal Criminal Court ruling on such cases brought before it by the federal attorney general.
+Switzerland has a specialised Federal Criminal Court ruling on such cases brought before it by the federal prosecutor.